David777-EUW/DnD-Concepts/Cleric/Domain of Seduction.md

 ## Avatar of Seduction
 Starting at 17th level, you become an avatar of desire and seduction.

-Whenever your cast a spell, and it damages an enemy this turn, it deals the damage from *Love Is Pain*.
-This also breaks affected enemies' Concentration.
+Whenever your cast a spell that requires an enemy to save, they take *Love Is Pain* damage and lose Concentration.